Sainadh086/Terraform/Multi-Tier-Application/README.md

 ## Output
     - Deploys a MySql Database in RDS.
-    - Creates a Elastic Container Service(ECS), Cluster, Task Definition, Service, and Fargate Instances.
+    - Creates an ECS Cluster, Task Definition, Service, and Fargate Instances.
     - Deploys a Wordpress Image in an Elastic Container Service.
     - In total there are 9 resources created.